Anthony Stokes: Blackburn Rovers

 On 17 June 2016, Stokes signed for Blackburn Rovers on a three-year deal.
 On 6 August, he scored on his Blackburn debut in a 4–1 loss to Norwich City, and followed it up with two goals in the EFL Cup first round against Mansfield Town.
 In July 2017, Blackburn and Stokes agreed to terminate their contract.

 Hibernian (third spell)

 Stokes signed a two-year contract with Hibernian in August 2017.
 He scored a double in his first start for the club against Ayr United in the Scottish League Cup on 8 August 2017.
 Stokes scored 11 goals in 21 games during his third spell with Hibs, but he was dropped from the first team squad in January 2018 for breaching team disciplinary rules.
 He was released from his contract on 30 January.

-Apollon Smyrni
+Apollon Smyrnis

 On 7 February 2018, days before the end of the Greek transfer window for unattached players, Stokes signed with Super League side Apollon Smyrni, on an 18-month deal.
 It did not take long for Stokes to get into trouble again; he went missing from training for a week in April 2018, with the club announcing in a statement that "we are looking if we can legally terminate his contract."